SconeForScale/crispytext/README.md

 # crispytext

-it splits text into blocks of a specified length, with a specified prefix and a continuation note if threre will be more blocks im poggin out
+Tool for splitting large blocks of RP text into chunks with a chat prefix and continuation note.